yeslogic/prince-docs/docs/filters.md

 Filters
 -------

-The `` property provides graphical effects like blurring, saturating or color shifting an element.
+The `filter` property provides graphical effects like blurring, saturating or color shifting an element.
 Filters can be used alone, or combined in any way.
 However, the order in which filters are applied matters - applying `grayscale()` after any other filter will result in a gray result.

 In this section we shall examine the various possibilities offered by this property.